 The BCIL IMPACT CHALLENGE engages Middle and High School students with real world challenges posed by professionals from a wide range of fields.
 Select students enjoy a range of BCIL support including coaching and collaboration with experts and youth leaders from across the country.

-Identify a challenge related to the humane and healthy use of technology and propose a solution that advances systemic change.
+Challenge: Identify a challenge related to the humane and healthy use of technology and propose a solution that advances systemic change.

 As hundreds of thousands of new COVID-19 infections are reported daily in the United States, a safe and effective vaccine seems like the greatest promise of ending this pandemic.
 Yet, the approval of a vaccine represents only the first step to another national challenge: successfully distributing an effective vaccine to the American public.